32 Cool Japanese Words We All Use in English

 Japanese: 先輩 (せんぱい)

-The word “senpai” is becoming increasingly popular in English, and it’s on its way to being added to the Oxford Dictionary (though some people aren’t too happy about it).
+The word “senpai” is becoming increasingly popular in English, and it’s on the Merriam-Webster Dictionary’s list of “Words We’re Watching” for possible inclusion.
 “Senpai” in Japanese means someone higher-ranking than you, usually in school, such as a fellow student in a higher grade.
 In English, it has a similar meaning, often jokingly referring to people the speaker sees as superior, and therefore not noticing their meek and humble selves.

 Japanese: 先生 (せんせい)

-Although in English, “sensei” usually just refers to a martial arts instructor, “sensei” means any type of teacher in Japanese, whether it be for a public school, a cram school or for sports. 先生 is also an honorific suffix that’s commonly used for doctors, politicians, attorneys, etc.
+In Japanese, “sensei” means any type of teacher, whether it be for a public school, a cram school or for sports. 先生 is also an honorific suffix that’s commonly used for doctors, politicians, attorneys, etc.

 Japanese: 侍 (さむらい)

-Kanji Meaning: If anything can tell you how long Samurai have been around, it’s the fact that this word has an entire kanji for itself. 侍 (さむらい) means “to serve” as well as “warrior.”
+Kanji meaning: 侍 (さむらい) means “to serve” as well as “warrior.”
+If anything can tell you how long samurai have been around, it’s the fact that this word has an entire kanji for itself.

 Japanese: 忍者 (にんじゃ)